 The missions around Monterey County offer a unique look into the region's history.
 Nowhere is this more apparent than at Mission Nuestra Señora de la Soledad commonly known as Mission Soledad.
 Built in 1791 and restored in 1954 as a museum — it is open daily (except for on Tuesdays).
 We recommend calling for hours and additional information: 831-678-2586.

 Culture, wine, history, more wine — how bad does that sound?
 The wine tasting rooms in this itinerary offer a diverse range of Salinas Valley and Soledad wine options, giving you a taste of what this fertile region is capable of.
-So hop in the car and cleanse your palate — because the wine along the River Road Wine Trail isn't to be missed.
+So hop in the car and cleanse your palate — because the wine along the Monterey Wine Trail isn't to be missed.